loopbackio/loopback.io/pages/en/contrib/style-guide.md

 {% include important.html content="

-The rules described in this document are evolving, therefore not all of our code-base is following them yet.
+The rules described in this document are evolving, therefore not all of our code-base are following them yet.
 This is expected and OK.
 Our approach is to incrementally improve the parts that are changing most often, i.e. fix the coding style only as part of changes needed for a bug fix/new feature.